Three-body universality in the B meson sector: Abstract

 \section{Abstract}

 The charged exotic mesons $Z_b(10610)$ and $Z'_b(10650)$ observed by the Belle collaboration in 2011 are very close to the $B^* \bar{B}$ and $B^* \bar{B}^*$ thresholds, respectively.
 This suggests their interpretation as shallow hadronic molecules of $B$ and $B^{*}$ mesons.
-Using the masses of the $Z_b(10610)$ and $Z'_b(10650)$ as input, we predict the phase shifts for the scattering of $B$ and $B^*$ mesons off the exotic mesons $Z_b(10610)$ and $Z'_b(10650)$ to leading order in a non-relativistic effective field theory with contact interactions.
-Moreover, we rule out the possibility for universal bound states of three $B$ and $B^{*}$ mesons arising from the Efimov effect.
+Using the masses of the $Z_b(10610)$ and $Z'_b(10650)$ as input, we rule out the possibility for universal bound states of three $B$ and $B^{*}$ mesons arising from the Efimov effect based on their spin-isospin structure.
+As a consequence, we can predict the phase shifts for the scattering of $B$ and $B^*$ mesons off the exotic mesons $Z_b(10610)$ and $Z'_b(10650)$ to leading order in a non-relativistic effective field theory with contact interactions based on two-body information alone.